arendjr/phebe/phebe/src/content/blog/biome-type-architecture.md

   types in a linear vector.
 This improves data locality, and with it, performance.
-* Storing type data in a vector also makes it more convenient to see which types have been registered, which in turn helps debugging and test snapshots.
+* Storing type data in a vector also makes it more convenient to see which types have been registered, which in turn helps with debugging and test snapshots.
 * Not having to deal with recursive data structures made some of our algorithms easier to reason about as well.
 If we want to perform some action on every type, we just run it on the vector instead of needing to traverse a graph